 Before you start making any changes, you need to have a solid understanding of where your account is now.
 How many real followers do you have?
 What kinds of content are performing well?
 What topics do your audience engage with more frequently?
 These are all great questions you can answer with an Instagram audit.

-To perform one, begin by going into the analytics section of your Instagram app and write down any statistics you can find.
+To perform one, begin by going into the analytics section of your Instagram app and writing down any statistics you can find.
 From audience demographics to the number of likes, shares, saves, and comments on your last week’s worth of posts, nothing is too small.
 This will give you a great starting point, and when you look back in weeks or months, you can see how much of a difference your new strategies made.

 You’ll also want to audit your follower list and delete fake Instagram followers.
 I know you might be shocked that I just told you to delete some of your followers.
-Trust us though, if you have bots, spam accounts, or any other fake followers, it’s actually hurting you.
+Trust us, though, if you have bots, spam accounts, or any other fake followers, it’s actually hurting you.

-Fake followers often have no one following them, their usernames are gibberish and they don’t have a profile picture or bio.
+Fake followers often have no one following them; their usernames are gibberish, and they don’t have a profile picture or bio.
 Auditing your followers and removing fake ones can take a long time, but you’ll appreciate it when your engagement rate goes up.

 2. Create An Instagram Stories Strategy

 People love watching and engaging with Instagram stories, but you want to have a solid strategy for how you’re going to use them.
-Otherwise, your followers might get bored of what you’re showing and start clicking away instead of watching your content.
+Otherwise, your followers might get bored with what you’re showing and start clicking away instead of watching your content.

 There are countless best practices we could share regarding Instagram stories, but we’ll pick just a few of the most important.
 First of all, ensure that any story set you create has a beginning, middle, and end.
 If you tell your followers that you’ll show them how something is made, make sure you follow through.
 Also, if at all possible, complete these story arcs quickly.
-If you’re showing something that has to wait to dry or set, you’ll need to post some sort of “come back later,” but otherwise, don’t leave your audience hanging.
+If you’re showing something that has to wait to dry or set, you’ll need to post some “come back later,” but otherwise, don’t leave your audience hanging.

 Speaking of swipe up, if you have 10k followers on Instagram, try using the swipe up feature to send your audience to your website, blog, or online business.
 This is a great way to help convert followers to customers.

 Keep your stories short and sweet.
-If you have too many slides on a given day, your followers are likely to become overwhelmed and just click through.
+If you have too many slides on a given day, your followers are likely to become overwhelmed and click through.
 Instead, plan out what you want to say, and then say it succinctly and clearly.
 Then, look at your analytics to determine which stories, topics, and CTAs are working best.
 Keep using those regularly, but don’t be afraid to try new tactics, too.

 3. A/B Test Your Sponsored Ads